fbpx

 When it comes to installing blinds, shutters or shades you have two mount options to choose from: inside mount and outside mount.
 This choice will need to be made when we come to measure your windows.
 The type of mount will change the length and width needed.

-Not only are the two mounts visually different, there also will be difference when it comes to setup and how they function.
-So which mount do you choose?
-We will cover the pros and cons of each to help you decide which is right for your home.
+Not only are the two mounts visually different, there also will be differences when it comes to setup and how they function.
+So which way of mounting a window covering is best?
+Let’s cover the pros and cons of each to help you decide which option is right for your home.

 Inside Mount

 What exactly is Inside Mount?
 This is when your window covering is installed inside your actual window frame.
 Chances are that you will see this style more often since it is more traditional.
-It is the recommended installation unless you have obstructions in your window frame or it’s just too shallow.
+It is the way we recommend having your window coverings installed unless you have obstructions in your window frame or it’s just too shallow.

 The Pros of Inside Mount

-When you’ve spent a lot of money for beautiful wood trim you don’t want to cover it up with window coverings.
+VISIBLE TRIM: When you’ve spent a lot of money for beautiful wood trim you don’t want to cover it up with window coverings.
 That’s definitely something you want to show off.
-So inside mount makes this possible.
+Inside mount makes this possible.

-Installing shades or blinds as close to the window as possible and are a snug fit between the walls provides added insulation to your home.
-This ensures that the outside air does not seep into your home, which also provides better energy efficiency for your home.
+ENERGY EFFICIENT: Installing shades or blinds as close to the window as possible with a snug fit between the walls provides added insulation to your home.
+This ensures that the outside air does not seep into your home as easily, which also provides better energy efficiency for your home.

-If the look of layers is what you are after then making sure your blinds and shades are tucked neatly inside the frame will allow them to not get in the way of the curtains or drapery.
-This provides a much cleaner look to your windows and allows everything to function better.
+EASIER LAYERING: If you like the look of layering different products, then making sure your blinds or shades are tucked neatly inside the frame will allow them to not get in the way of your curtains or drapery.
+This provides a much cleaner look to your windows and allows everything to function a lot better.

 The Cons of an Inside Mount

-Inside mount is most commonly recommended, however there are a few instances that limit the ability for inside mount.
-If you have a window that has any obstructions, such as handles, alarm sensors or cranks, then the usable depth of the window frame is too shallow.
-This is will make it difficult and maybe even impossible for inside mount to work properly.
+OBSTRUCTIONS AND SHALLOW FRAMES: Inside mount is most commonly recommended, however there are a few instances that limit the ability to install your product as an inside mount.
+If you have a window that has any obstructions, such as handles, alarm sensors or cranks, then the usable depth of the window frame may be too shallow.
+This will make it difficult and maybe even impossible for the inside mount to work properly.

 Outside Mount

-As opposed to inside mount when the coverings are mounted inside the window frame, outside mount is mounted on the wall above the window and directly on the trim.
-Because of this the blinds or shades will need to be wider than your window opening.
+As opposed to inside mount when the coverings are mounted inside the window frame, outside mount is mounted on the wall above the window or directly on the trim.
+Because of this the blinds or shades will need to be wider and taller than your window opening.

 The Benefits of an Outside Mount

-With outside mount, since your blinds or shades overlap a bit over the walls on the sides it helps provide more room darkening.
-If room darkening is your goal then you may want to opt for shades over blinds as the blinds will let light seep through a little more.
+ROOM DARKENING: With an outside mount, since your blinds or shades overlap a bit over the walls on the sides it helps provide more room darkening.
+If room darkening is your goal then you may want to opt for installing room darkening shades instead of blinds as the blinds will let light seep through a little more.

-If you’re looking to cover a door then you will need to choose outside mount.
-This is usually the only option since most doors don’t have enough room for inside mount.
+COVERING A DOOR: If you’re looking to cover a door then you will need to choose an outside mount.
+This is generally the only option since most doors don’t have enough room for an inside mount.
 Even if you have a sliding glass door with a deep window frame, the option for inside mount may be lost due to the room the handle requires.

 Cons of Outside Mount

-Like we mentioned above, outside mount will cover your trim.
-So if your trim is worth showing off then you won’t want outside mount since the only time you’ll see the trim is when the shade or blinds are fully open.
+COVERS DECORATIVE TRIM: Like we mentioned above, an outside mount will cover your trim.
+So if your trim is worth showing off then you won’t want an outside mount since the only time you’ll see the trim is when the shade or blinds are fully open.

-For your window covering to be more insulating you want the pocket of space between the window and the covering to be smaller.
-With outside mount you are not able to install close to the window, which leaves a larger space for air.
-So if you’re looking for something to help with insulating, outside mount is probably not your first choice.
+NOT AS ENERGY EFFICIENT: For your window covering to be more insulating you want the pocket of space between the window and the covering to be smaller.
+With an outside mount you are not able to install close to the window, which leaves a larger space for air.
+So if you’re looking for something to help with insulating, an outside mount is probably not your first choice.

 CONCLUSION

-Choosing between inside mount and outside mount will come down to your needs and what is aesthetically pleasing in your home.
-Our window coverings are all custom ordered, which gives you more options to chose from.
-Contact us to schedule your FREE in home consultation.
-Our design experts will help make your purchase a breeze.
+Choosing between an inside mount and an outside mount option will come down to your needs and what is aesthetically pleasing in your home.
+Our window coverings are all custom ordered, which gives you more options to choose from.
+Our design consultants will help you figure out what’s right for your home.
 They will walk through your home with you and help you narrow down your options.
+CLICK HERE To Schedule Your FREE In-Home Consultation Today!

 This entry was published on December 3, 2020.